-The Certified Medication Aide program is a state regulated training and certification program that prepares Certified Nurse Aides to administer medications in a long-term care setting.
+The Medication Aide program is a state regulated training and certification program that prepares Certified Nurse Aides to administer medications in a long-term care setting.
 Students receive instruction and training in the preparation and administration of medications; observe, report, and document resident’s status; review principles of safety; and demonstrate knowledge of measurement systems, body systems, and common diseases.
-Upon completion of the exam, students will prepare for the state examination through the Texas Department of Disability and Aging Services (DADS).
+Upon completion, students will prepare for the state examination through the Texas Health and Human Services to become a Certified Medication Aide.
 The program consists of 130 hours of classroom instruction with 12 hours of clinical application in a long-term care center environment.
-For more information on DADS go to https://www.dads.state.tx.us/providers/nf/credentialing/ma/.
+For more information, please visit https://hhs.texas.gov/doing-business-hhs/licensing-credentialing-regulation/medication-aide-program.

 2112 Mayfield Parkway